jrasmusson/ios-professional-course/Bankey/14-Error-Handling/README.md

 Unit testing is about looking for effects.
 You do something - you expect something to change.

-For us, we want to test that:
+For us, we want to test that when certain error codes get returned, our alert gets populated with certain messages.

-- when fetchProfile succeeds - profile gets set
-- when fetchProfile fails - an alert pops up with one of two error messages

-It all really comes down how do we unit test this code here?
+It all really comes down how do we unit test this code here.

 **AccountSummaryViewController**